scoutos/chat_pdf_demo/readme.md

 # PDF Chatbot

-We are building a platform to build generative ai apps @ http://otherwill.com , so you can sign up for beta access there!
+We are building a platform to build generative ai apps @ http://otherwill.com , so you can sign up for beta access there if you're interested.

 Join us in our discord @ https://discord.gg/JQGWGwVwNU